Hello AI Agent! Welcome!

 AI revolution's most important CEO to arrive in Israel

-Nvidia's Jensen Huang plans Israel visit and seeks to double local workforce, weeks after announcing mega project in Kiryat Tivon in the north.
-Huang confirms expansion plans for the company's 5,000-strong Israeli branch and leaves door open for acquisitions amid reports of talks with AI21 Labs.
+Nvidia's Jensen Huang plans Israel visit, weeks after announcing mega project in Kiryat Tivon in the north that would double company's 5,000-strong Israeli branch.
+He leaves door open for acquisitions amid reports of talks with AI21 Labs.

 by Erez Linn